What are social stories?

 What is the idea behind social stories?

-Autistic people often misunderstand or don’t pick up on social cues like body language, facial expressions, gestures and eye contact.
+Autistic people often misunderstand or don’t pick up on social cues that other people notice – for example, body language, facial expressions, gestures and eye contact.

-Social stories were developed as a way for children to learn how they should behave in social settings.
+Social stories were developed to help autistic children learn ways of behaving in social settings.
 Social stories do this by explicitly pointing out:

 - details about the setting

-- what actions or behaviour are expected from children in the setting.
+- the actions or behaviour that are typically expected from children in the setting.

-This can help children pick up on cues they normally wouldn’t notice.
-It can also help children manage difficult behaviour and learn new skills.
+This can help children pick up on cues they normally wouldn’t notice and learn how to respond to these cues.
+It might also help children learn new skills for social situations.

 What do social stories involve?

-First, a psychologist or speech pathologist does a thorough assessment of an individual child to identify key areas of concern.
+First, a psychologist or speech pathologist assesses an individual child to identify key areas of concern.

 Next the therapist writes a social story based on a particular area or situation of concern.
 The tailor-made story is written in the first or third person and can be written in the past, present or future tense – for example, ‘I go to the shop’ or ‘We will sit in the waiting room’.
 The story is written using language to match the age and skill of the child.
 The story can be a print book or an ebook.
 It can include photos or illustrations.

-After a social story is completed, an adult reads the story with the child to ensure the child can understand the story.
+When a social story is ready, an adult reads the story with the child to ensure the child can understand it.
 Typically, the stories are read just before the event they describe.
 For example, each morning a parent and child might read a story about what to do in the school playground, and the teacher might also read the story with the child just before the child goes out to play.

 Parents and teachers help the child practise by reminding the child of the story’s key points.
 For example, ‘What does the story tell us to do?’

-Once the child understands the social situation or learns the social behaviour and does it without prompting from adults, the story can be read less often and gradually phased out.
+Once the child understands the social situation, children can read the story less often and it can be gradually phased out.

 Children can experience social stories in different ways, depending on their capabilities.
 For example, if children aren’t yet reading, you can read stories to them or record stories and play the recordings as children read along.

 Social stories involve daily use to start with.
 Gradually, this approach takes less time as children learn new behaviour.
-Because this is a preventative approach, the key consideration is when you use the stories, rather than how long you use them for.
+Because this is a preventative approach, the key thing to think about is when you use the stories, rather than how long you use them for.

 For social stories to work, it’s important that the stories are highly individualised to each child’s needs and that they’re used at the right time for individual children.